radiantlogic-v8/documentation-new/documentation/hardening-guide/05-enabling-pbe.md

 Run <RLI_HOME>/bin/runZookeeper.bat (use runzookeeper.sh on Linux) on all RadiantOne cluster nodes.
 ZooKeeper on all nodes must be running.

-## Specifying RLI_HOME
+### Specifying RLI_HOME

 If you do not have an RLI_HOME system environment variable set, you must pass the location where you have RadiantOne installed when you run the Migration Utility.

-1. In Windows, select Start > Settings > Control Panel > System > About > Advanced System Settings > Environment Variables.

-1. Select New under System Variables.

-1. The variable name is RLI_HOME.

-1. Enter a variable value (i.e. /home/ec2user/radiantone/vds)

-1. Click OK.
-Click OK to close the Environment Variables window.
-Click OK to close the System Properties window.

-## Importing the Existing Configuration
+An example of importing configuration on Linux where RadiantOne is installed in /home/r1user/radiantone/vds, can be seen below.

+ ./migrate.sh /home/r1user/radiantone/vds import test2.zip cross-environment

+### Performing the Import

-Copy the export file to the target machine and with the [RadiantOne services stopped](#radiantone-services) (all except for ZooKeeper), from a command prompt, run the import command (assuming you saved the exported file to C:/tmp on the target machine).
+Copy the export file to the target PBE-enabled machine and with the [RadiantOne services stopped](#radiantone-services) (all except for ZooKeeper), run the import command.
+A Windows example of the command is shown below.

-Import the exported file from the source environment which has been copied to the PBE environment as shown in the following example.

-C:\r1\migration\radiantone-migration-tool-2.1.7/migrate.bat import /home/ec2-user/exportfromnopbe.zip cross-environment
+C:\r1\migration\radiantone-migration-tool-2.1.7\migrate.bat import C\tmp\exportfromnopbe.zip cross-environment

-## Post-import Tasks
+### Post-import Tasks

-After the import process finishes, two additional tastks must be completed on the target environment.
+After the import process finishes, two additional tasks must be completed on the target environment.

-### Restarting RadiantOne
+#### Restarting RadiantOne

 Restart the RadiantOne service on all cluster nodes.

-### Re-initializing a Persistent Cache
+#### Re-initializing a Persistent Cache

 Persistent cache should be re-initialized during off-peak hours, or during scheduled downtime, since it is a CPU-intensive process and during the initialization queries are delegated to the backend data sources which might not be able to handle the load.